Thinkwise Cloud

 See Process flows for more information on non-file storage connectors.

-When using managed identity in the Thinkwise cloud, the following applies:
+When using managed identity in the Thinkwise Cloud, the following applies:

 - The authentication type for the default Azure blob file storage must be set Use managed identity.